11 Top Tips for keeping your Running Feet Healthy

 Unfortunately, at some point during your running career you may get a blister and proper treatment is the key to quick recovery.
 Ideally, you should let the blister heal naturally and if possible, take a few days off running for recovery.

-Rule no.1: Avoid popping the blister.
+TOP TIP: Avoid popping the blister!
 The fluid inside the sack forms a barrier to infection and is your bodies’ natural reaction to the problem.
 However, if you do decide to drain it, then ensure you use a sterilised needle to carefully release the fluid.

 Wash your hands and the affected area.
 Sterilise with an alcohol wipe or apply an antibacterial cream to prevent infection.
 Allow your feet to dry properly before applying a specifically designed blister plaster.
 This will form a protective barrier over the blister whilst it heals.
 Ensure you change the plaster and repeat this process every 2-3 days.